 With that said I’m finally gonna put on my big girl panties and share our painted RV kitchen cabinets with you.
 That way we can finally move on to bigger and better things like the wood counters, or the planked backsplash, or any of the other projects we’ve completed and I have yet to share on here.
 Woops.

 If you’re thinking about painting your RV kitchen then I hope this post will help inspire you in some way.
 Especially if you’re a little hesitant to use black or are considering the two-tone look.
 If anything I hope we can prevent you from making the same mistakes I made.
+You can also view more photos of our RV Kitchen Reno here.

 In case you need a refresher, here’s a photo of our RV kitchen when we first bought it.
 It’s a 2008 Tiffin Allegro Open Road 32LA.